polysyllabic/chaos/docs/chaosface.md

   - Votes (`/overlays/current-votes`): width `500`, height `160`
   - Vote Timer (`/overlays/vote-timer`): width `1920`, height `44`

+  These are the basic dimensions of the sources, but you can use obs to scale them however you want.

   If you are using a self-signed certificate, note that OBS will silently reject https pages with self-signed certificates.
 In this case, you should use the http addresses for your sources.
   Legacy aliases (`/ActiveMods`, `/CurrentVotes`, `/VoteTimer`, and lowercase variants) are also